sherpoh/dapp-workshop-public/README.md

 # dapp-workshop-public
-This project is an example about how to deploy an smart contract using hardhat and how to create a dApp using React
+This project is an example about how to
+- deploy an smart contract using hardhat (smartContract)
+- and how to create a dApp using React (frontend)

 # Hardhat Deployment's Steps
 ## 1. Create a node project